Near Dayton in Liberty County, Texas — The American South (West South Central)

 Erected 1972 by Texas Historical Commission.
 (Marker Number 9645.)

 Location.
 30° 13.875′ N, 94° 58.063′ W. Marker is near Dayton, Texas, in Liberty County.
-Marker can be reached from the intersection of State Highway 321 and County Road 300.
+It can be reached from the intersection of State Highway 321 and County Road 300.
 Marker is located within Ryan Cemetery.
 Touch for map.
 Marker is in this post office area: Dayton TX 77535, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Ryan Cemetery (about 500 feet away, measured in a direct line); Rural Shade Baptist Church (approx. 4.3 miles away); Old Wells' Store (approx. 4.3 miles away); The Schools of Tarkington Prairie (approx. 5½ miles away); Burton B. Tarkington (approx. 5.7 miles away); Oak Shade Baptist Church (approx. 9½ miles away); Daniel Donahoe Original Homestead (approx. 9½ miles away); Riggs Cemetery (approx. 10 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies: Ryan Cemetery (about 500 feet away, measured in a direct line); Old Wells' Store (approx. 4.3 miles away); The Schools of Tarkington Prairie (approx. 5½ miles away); Burton B. Tarkington (approx. 5.7 miles away); Oak Shade Baptist Church (approx. 9½ miles away); Daniel Donahoe Original Homestead (approx. 9½ miles away); Riggs Cemetery (approx. 10 miles away); Tom Hill House (approx. 10.4 miles away).